joshvillbrandt/GoProController/README.md

 Controls multiple GoPros from a web page.

-This is a webo app that provides a front end for the [GoProController](https://github.com/joshvillbrandt/GoProController) python class.
+This is a web app that provides a front end for the [GoProController](https://github.com/joshvillbrandt/GoProController) python class.
 The app itself is built off of [django-quick-start-app](http://github.com/joshvillbrandt/django-quick-start-app).

 ## How it works